 Jesus Loves Me This I Know

 Love is in the air with the fragrance of flowers and perfume.
 The store shelves are stocked with heart shaped boxes of chocolates and all manner of expensive cards about love.
 Can you guess what day it is?
 That’s correct - it’s Valentine’s Day.
 Since, one of my love languages is giving gifts, I have already purchased the cards and candies to give to my family.
 My husband’s job necessitates travel so he is gone much more that we would prefer, yet this is how he provides for us.
 He was working out of town last week and I was keeping my five and three-year-old granddaughters.
 They came hopping into my office as I was writing in Art’s Valentine card.
 Naomi said, “What are you doing, Noonie?”
 (That’s what they call me.)
 “I am writing this card for Poppie,” I replied.
 She asked, “Are you telling him how much you love him and miss him?”
 I replied, “I sure am.”
 Then she said, “Tell him I miss him and love him too - don’t forget to draw a heart on it!”
 My daughter has given us three precious granddaughters and, as you might have guessed, they have us wrapped around their tiny little fingers.
 Their words and their deeds communicate love.
 That’s the message of the Bible.

+1 John 4:16-17